-- 3.1 Where the TSO has the responsibility to design the gas balancing regime it should ensure that it does in accordance with the requirements in this GGPGB and the Gas Regulation. - 3.2 Each TSO retains the overall responsibility for the economic and efficient operation of its system and therefore should retain a residual role to maintain physical balance to ensure the safe, efficient and reliable operation of its system, subject to the incentives, information and flexibility and tools provided to shippers to balance their individual portfolio. - 3.3 When technically and/or economically necessary for providing efficient access to the system, in particular when the balancing regime is characterised by tight tolerance margins or a short balancing period, the TSO should offer based on the available linepack, cost-reflective tolerance services in a way which reflects the actual technical capabilities of the transmission system and facilitates competition. - 3.4 TSOs shall provide sufficient, well-timed and reliable on-line based information on the balancing status of network users as indicated in 1.21 to 1.24 and Annex 2. - 3.3 In the case of a TSO being part of a vertically integrated company and where the affiliated network user is subject to additional or special terms and conditions, these terms and conditions should be made available to the relevant regulatory authority and the TSO should explain the reasons for these terms and conditions.
+- 3.1 Where the TSO has the responsibility to design the gas balancing regime it should ensure that it does in accordance with the requirements in these GGPGB and the Gas Regulation. - 3.2 Each TSO retains the overall responsibility for the economic and efficient operation of its system and therefore should retain a residual role to maintain physical balance to ensure the safe, secure, efficient and reliable operation of its system, subject to the incentives, information and flexibility and tools provided to shippers to balance their individual portfolio. - 3.3 When technically and/or economically necessary for providing efficient access to the system, in particular when the balancing regime is characterised by tight tolerance margins or a short balancing period, the TSO should offer cost-reflective flexibility services (based on the available linepack if appropriate) in a way which reflects the actual technical capabilities of the transmission system and facilitates competition. - 3.4 TSOs shall provide sufficient, well-timed and reliable on-line based information on the balancing status of network users as indicated in 1.21 to 1.24 and Annex 2 of the GGPGB. - 3.5 In the case where any network user is subject to special terms and conditions (particularly where a TSO is part of a vertically integrated company and the user is an affiliated company), these terms and conditions should be made available to the relevant national regulatory authority and the TSO should explain the reasons for these terms and conditions.
 This requirement in no way limits any rights that the relevant national regulatory authority may have under national or EU law.